ES-1085/f2024-ds1-project-postparty-experience/proposal/proposal.md

 Types of graphs we may want to use:

+- Pie chart - to show the distribution of quality of care within the data.

 - Histograms - to compare experiences depending on `birth_location`

+- More histograms - to show how different age groups experienced their care, filling with color for quality of care.

 - Bubble plot - to juxtapose `critical_support` and
   `ins_covered_services`